disklosr/advent-of-code/2022/notes.md

 Although the solution was correct, it'd be a shame to stop at abstract code and not do some viz for such a visual puzzle.
 So here's a viz of my input after filling it with sand.
 Beautiful!

 ![da14-viz](./day-14/part1-viz.png)

+### Day 15

+Part1: Given a list of diamonds with varying shapes, the problem is to find the numner of interesection between all diamonds and a specific row.
+I brute forced my way into this without any shame.
+My solution takes a few seconds to compute so I'm sure there are smarter ways to find the answer but for now my code does the job.

+Part2: I tried bruteforcing but tqdm reported it'll take ages.
+I gave up after a few mintes and thought about the problem on my way to work.
+I realized the point we're looking for must be at the edge of a diamond, so that reduces the number of points I needed to test to find the answer.
+Once I was back home I implemented my idea and it worked, although answer needed about 3mn to compute but that was reasonable and I was happy to get my 2 starts for the day.
+I checked other peopl's answers on reddit and OMG solutions were all over the place.
+Some using pure mathematics to compute the answer, some have brute forced it, some have used online tools to plot the shapes and manually find the answer.
+It was cool seeing how creative people were at this puzzle.

+### Day 16

+Another path finding puzzle that requires being familiar with graph theory!
+I couldn't do a thing first time and I decided to do it later.
+Next day I gave it a real try and was able to write a decent strategy that works with the example but performance is so poor there's no change it can run on actual input.
+I implemented a simple graph traversal algorithm with a few optimizations here and there but that's not enough.
+I'll have to get back to this later as I don't have the sligntest idea on how I can write some decent solver.

+### Day 17

+Basically a Tetris game simulator where the input is the actual player's input and the answer requires running a simulation of it.

+Part1: Game rules seem to be simple enough but there's a lot of things going on so there will be bugs everywhere and the competitive advantage is doing as few bugs as possible to move fast.
+I had my big share of bugs for this one, took me few hours of debugging to get it right.
+Numpy sure did help and my strategy was also simple and a good fit for the problem.

+Part2: The answer requires simulating 10^12 moves of the game.
+There's no way you can brute force your way around this.
+If by miracle you can simulate 10^6 moves each second, the full simulation would still need 11 days of runtime to finish.
+So when I saw that big number I knew I needed to change strategy.
+After few minutes I wondered if there were some pattern in the tetris that I can exploit, and sure they were.
+Finding the pattern was quick, but using it to find the answer took me a while, but I eventually found the correct answer and took the care to document my code and make it work with any input (provided all user inputs are periodic).

+It was a fun puzzle.
+Not a difficult one but an interesting and a gratifying one nonetheless.